Deadline: September 24, 2018

-The purpose of the Program is to fund original digital video for online distribution, specifically the production of scripted fiction (drama, comedy, and children’s and youth programming, excluding animated series) and scripted non-fiction (i.e. documentary and lifestyle/factual programming).
+The purpose of the Program is to fund premium, original, digital video for online distribution, specifically the production of scripted fiction (drama, comedy, and children’s and youth programming, excluding animated series) and scripted non-fiction (i.e. documentary and lifestyle/factual programming).

-Producer at the time of application must have one of the following:
+e.
+Producer must have one of the following:

-- A license agreement with a digital platform accessible to Canadians (Canadian or foreign-owned).
+(ii) A license agreement with a digital platform accessible to Canadians (Canadian or foreign-owned).

-- At the time of application Producer will provide evidence that at least 10% of the budget is financed in cash by a third party.
+(ii) Evidence that at least 10% of the budget is financed in cash by a third party.